 Uncle Pennybags: Was the somewhat reluctant financier of Team Nikita throughout Season Two, until his money - all twenty million of it - was lost.

 "I've done this before.
 All the drug addicts that wind up here as recruits, I'm practically running a rehab clinic."

 Played By: Melinda Clarke

 Known as the "Inquisitor", Amanda is responsible for mentally breaking down recruits before manipulating them into giving their loyalty to Division.
-She often acts as an advisor to Percy.In season 2 Amanda desposes Percy as head of Division and allies herself with Alex.
+She often acts as an adviser to Percy.In season 2 Amanda deposes Percy as head of Division and allies herself with Alex.
 She attempts to rob Percy of the power he still holds by finding the Black Box master drive.
 She is revealed as a partner of Ari Tasarov.